jeffrelt/interviewbit/README.md

 # interviewbit
-Some of my solutions to interviewbit problems - I post these as friends who also use the site ask for them.
+Some of my solutions to interviewbit problems - I post these when friends who also use the site ask for my apprach.